anantn/anantn.github.io/_posts/2022/2022-03-20-gsuite-migration.md

 While being able to download your data through services like Takeout is a helpful start, we are still a long way from true data portability.
 As the process above has outlined, it's not just about access to your **raw data** but **metadata** that may be provider specific &mdash; such as comments on photos, filters & labels on your email, and your video uploads and watch history.
 I dream of a future where you are able to seamlessly store, control, and and move not just your raw data but also all digital interactions that you have had or others have had with content you create.

 Google has been working on the [Data Transfer Project](https://datatransferproject.dev/), which Apple recently joined and includes contributions from Facebook, Microsoft, and Twitter.
 The project has similar goals but currently only works for moving Photos between a select few services.
-We shall if this initiative will expand to more types of data in the future!
+We shall see if this initiative will expand to more types of data in the future!